cristantinec/Brave-Portfolio/README.md

 ---

-*Tala Technologies, Inc. · Philippines Portfolio Case Study · Data period: Jan 2019 – Mar 2026 · All values in PHP · For discussion purposes only*
+*Brave Philippines Loan Portfolio Case Study · Data period: Jan 2019 – Mar 2026 · All values in PHP · For discussion purposes only*